levinmat/PlaylistAnalyzer/README.md

 #### Cluster Visualization
 Clustering can be performed on the data using any combination of audio features.
 After the clusters are found, several plots are created and shown to the user.
-To reaffirm the belief that different users' playlists have very different audio trends, the distribution of clusters for each playlist is shown as a bar chart.
+To reaffirm the belief that different users' playlists have very different audio trends, the cluster distributions for each playlist is shown as a bar chart.
 After that initial plot is displayed, a scatter plot is shown for each pair of audio features.
 See the Sample Output section below for examples of these plots.
-The features used in plotting can also be customized, and an x or y-axis feature can be specified so that only the plots with that feature are shown (i.e. if you only wanted to see plots with *energy* on the y-axis).
+The features used in plotting can also be customized, and a feature can be specified for the x-axis or y-axis so that only the plots with that feature are shown (i.e. if you only wanted to see plots with *energy* on the y-axis).
 Both Gaussian Mixture Model and Spectral clustering are supported.